salesforce-heroku-workshops/enterprise-java-developer/index.md

 10. Select `Force.com connected Java app with Spring,OAuth`
 11. Select `Finish`

+Your new application will now need to be transfered so that you will be able to add add-ons:

+1. Navigate to the Heroku preferences in Eclipse
+2. Select the `API Key` and copy it into your copy buffer
+3. In your browser navigate to: [https://app-transfer.herokuapp.com/](https://app-transfer.herokuapp.com/)
+4. Paste your `API Key` into the `API Key` field
+5. In the `App Name` field enter the name of your app
+6. Select `Submit`

 This template application uses OAUTH to authenticate a user with Force.com.
 To setup OAUTH you will need to configure a remote access application on Force.com.

 1. Login to [Salesforce.com](http://salesforce.com)